Managing Chaos and Improving Reliability with Gremlin

 The Prime View had the privilege to sit with Matthew Fornaciari, CTO and Co-Founder of Gremlin Inc., a company that built a robust enterprise Chaos Engineering platform.

 In the interview, we talked about common misconceptions about the Chaos Engineering concept, the way JP Morgan Chase benefited from leveraging Gremlin’s solutions, and the major update to Gremlin’s platform that is treating services as first class citizens.

 Matthew, how did your experience as an engineer at Amazon impact your decision to start a Chaos Engineering company?

-Many tech experts work at Amazon and learn a lot about how systems operate, especially at scale, and then go out into the world and do exciting things with it.
-My co-founder, Kolton Andrus, and I learned many interesting things about systems at scale and operating systems at scale.
+Many tech experts work at Amazon and learn about how systems operate at scale, and then go out into the world and do exciting things with it.
+My co-founder, Kolton Andrus, and I learned many interesting things about systems and operating systems at scale.
 We got to see and dig into some interesting ways that things fail and know that engineers’ assumptions about the infrastructure and systems reliability don’t always hold true.

 We decided to take that knowledge and build it into not only a tool, not only a product but also a company and a practice.
 The idea of Chaos Engineering is in the practice of going out and proactively checking out all of the failures before they bite you in production before they affect your customers.
 Because at the end of the day, the last place you want to find out about bugs and downtime is at the customer level.